kennyb-222/AutoBrew/README.md

 # AutoBrew

-AutoBrew.sh makes automated Homebrew deployment simple and easy.
+AutoBrew.sh makes Homebrew deployments simple, easy, and automated.

 ## How to install Homebrew using AutoBrew.sh
 Simply run this script using your favorite management tool such as Jamf Pro or Munki to install Homebrew as the currently logged in user: